PoliMI-HPC-E-notes-projects-AndreVale69/HPC-E-PoliMI-university-notes/applied-statistics/README.md

 # (2023/2024) Applied Statistics

-The notes are taken from the book required for the course:
+The notes are taken from the books required for the course:

 - G. James, D. Witten, T. Hastie, and R. Tibshirani. _An Introduction to Statistical Learning: with Applications in R_.
 Springer Texts in Statistics.
 Springer New York, 2013.
 - R.A.
 Johnson and D.W.
 Wichern. _Applied Multivariate Statistical Analysis_.
 Applied Multivariate Statistical Analysis.
 Pearson Prentice Hall, 2007.